motet-a/libforks/README.md

 Forks the server process.

+`conn` must be previously initialized by `libforks_start`.

 If `*pid_ptr` is not NULL, the pid of the new process will be written to `*pid_ptr`.

 If `*exit_fd_ptr` is not NULL, a readable “exit file descriptor” will be written to `*exit_fd_ptr`.
 When the child process will exit, a `libforks_ExitEvent` struct will be readable on this file descriptor.
 Functions like `poll(2)` can be used on this file descriptor.
 The caller should close it after use.

+If `*socket_fd_ptr` is not NULL, a bidirectional UNIX socket pair is allocated and one end is written at this address.
+The other end of the pair is sent to the child process as the second parameter of the `entrypoint` function.

+The `entrypoint` parameter will be called from the new child process.
+The `conn` parameter is a connection to the server that can be used to communicate to the fork server just like the parent process.
+The `socket_fd` parameter is `-1` unless a socket pair has been allocated with `socket_fd_ptr`.
+The child process will exit if this function returns.

+The `entrypoint` function pointer must be available when `libforks_start` was called so if you want to load it in the caller process with something like `dlopen`, do it before `libforks_start`.
+Or do it after the fork in the child process.

 Of course, this does not behave exactly like a plain old call to fork(2):